devchallenges-io/curriculum/introduction/projects/1-html-css.md

   - When deploying your projects, consider using platforms like GitHub Pages or Netlify.
 Ensure you structure your portfolio by complexity level and include live demos to showcase your work effectively.
 ---

-# HTML & CSS Projects: The Ultimate Guide for Beginners in 2025

 ## Introduction

 Web development in 2025 requires hands-on experience, making HTML and CSS projects essential for aspiring developers.
 These foundational technologies shape the visual and structural elements of websites across the internet.